 There are new hotels and resorts being built on Sao Vicente, Sal Island, Boavista and other islands to accommodate the growing number of tourists visiting Cape Verde.

 These can provide relevant brochures on the accommodation deals they provide.

-With international airports on Sal, Santiago, Boavista and Sao Vicente, people will be able to fly in from various countries and be able to island hop either by air or sea to see more of other islands.
+With international airports on Sal, Santiago, Boa Vista and Sao Vicente, people will be able to fly in from various countries and be able to island hop, either by air or sea, to visit other islands.